-- 2- Calculation of interest paid to the seller at purchase: When a premium is paid upon the acquisition of a linked note, it is generally considered as interest paid to the seller.
-In this case, the purchaser would be entitled to deduct an amount, limited to the interest calculated in Step 1 and indicated on the T5 slip, as "interest paid" pursuant to paragraph 20(14)(b) of the ITA.
-This amount must be provided on line 22100 Carrying charges and interest expenses.
-The interest paid also reduces the acquisition cost for the purpose of calculating the ACB (see Example 3 below). - 3- Calculation of the gain or loss: Upon the disposition or the maturity of the linked note, it is necessary to calculate whether there is a gain or loss.
+- 1 Calculation of interest: Paragraph 20(14.2) ITA stipulates that the difference between the amount received in exchange for the linked note (hereinafter, the "Sell Price") and the remaining capital (hereinafter, the "Face Value") is considered interest income, regardless of whether the linked note was sold before or after maturity.
+When there are returns of capital during the holding period, the repaid amount reduces the Face Value for the calculation of interest at the time of the disposition or the maturity of the linked note (see Example 6 below).
+Note that even if a capital loss is realized in the third step calculation, this capital loss does not reduce the interest calculated in this first step. - 2 Calculation of interest paid to the seller at purchase: When a premium is paid upon the acquisition of a linked note, it is generally considered as interest paid to the seller.
+In this case, the purchaser would be entitled to deduct an amount, limited to the interest calculated in Step 1 and indicated on the T5 slip as "interest paid" pursuant to paragraph 20(14)(b) ITA.
+This amount must be provided in the section -Carrying charges and interest expenses.
+The interest paid also reduces the acquisition cost for the purpose of calculating the ACB (see Example 3 below). - 3 Calculation of the gain or loss: Upon the disposition or the maturity of the linked note, it is necessary to calculate whether there is a gain or loss.
 For this purpose, the proceeds of disposition must be reduced by the interest income included at the time of disposition or maturity (Step 1 above).
 In addition, the initial cost must be modified in certain circumstances to obtain the ACB required to calculate the capital gain or loss.
 For additional information, please refer to the section entitled "How capital gain or loss is calculated" above.

-The disposition or maturity must also be reported on a T5008 slip (Box 15 = ELN or BLA for Linked Notes).
-However, the proceeds of disposition on the T5008 slip are reduced by the portion of interest indicated on the T5 slip.
+The disposition or maturity must also be reported on a T5008 (box 15 = ELN or BLA for Linked Notes).
+However, the proceeds of disposition on the T5008 are reduced by the portion of interest indicated on the T5.

-Note: If the proceeds of disposition indicated in the Report are different from the ones identified on the T5008, please use the value indicated on the T5008 slip.
+Note: If the proceeds of disposition indicated in the Report are different from the ones identified on the T5008, please use the value indicated on the T5008 slips.